oxfordinternetinstitute/oxonfair/README.md

 The toolkit is designed to overcome a range of shortcomings in existing fairness toolkits for high-capacity models that overfit to the training data.
 It is designed and works for computer vision and NLP problems alongside tabular data.

-For low-capacity models (e.g. linear regression over a small number of variables, and decision-trees of limited depth), we recommend [fairlearn](https://github.com/fairlearn/fairlearn).
+For low-capacity models (, linear regression over a small number of variables, and decision-trees of limited depth), we recommend [fairlearn](https://github.com/fairlearn/fairlearn).

 We support a range of complex classifiers including [pytorch](https://pytorch.org/), [scikit learn](https://scikit-learn.org/stable/), and ensembles provided by [autogluon](https://auto.gluon.ai/stable/index.html).